In this article, data privacy and web tracking expert Gabor Gulyas shows us how fraudsters use browser spoofing to hide on your website.

 - Safari /537.36

-Once you’ve installed the extension, this is how easy it is to change the string of your browser with a quick one-feature app.
+Once you’ve installed the extension, this is how easy it is to spoof the string of your browser with a quick one-feature app.

-Simply scroll down to, say, the now antique Internet Explorer, and you’re set!
+Simply search and scroll down to, say, the now antique Internet Explorer, and you’re set!
 Checking whatismybrowser.com will show that you are indeed using Internet Explorer to connect.

-Not necessarily!
-Most developers rely on user agent spoofing to check how websites look from different devices.
+Most developers rely on it to check how websites look from different devices.
 Some users change theirs for security reasons (for instance when using a VPN), but even certain browsers identify as others.
 For instance, the default Android web browser identifies itself as Safari to make compatibility easier.